Rachel Wesley is both a video game and a horror enthusiast. She writes horror and designs RPG games of the same genre.

 If you have never played the original Fatal Frame, you have no idea the terror you've missed out on.
 The sequels were great scary fun, but the first game was a labyrinth of horror that no gamer forgot.

 You become Miku Hinasaki, a young girl searching for her missing brother, Mafuyu, in the haunted Himoru mansion.
 Ironically, Mafuyu is there searching for a friend of his.
 Once Miku reaches the mansion, she finds the infamous Camera Obscura, and the horror begins.

 As she learns of the mansion's terrible and tragic history, and her brother's ultimate fate, she must also come to terms with her own.

 The individual stories are haunting, the characters are memorable, and the ending is a little surprising.

-The entire Fatal Frame series is worth a good playthrough, but start at the beginning to get the full effect.
-The stories all tie in with each game, leaving a lot to be missed and not understood if not all of them are played.
+The entire Fatal Frame series is worth a play through but start at the beginning to get the full effect.
+The stories all tie in with each game, leaving a lot to be missed and misunderstood if not all of them are played.